Tracardi/tracardi-api/manual/en/docs/getting_started/index.md

-# What is Tracardi?
+# How to get started

 TRACARDI open-source customer data platform offers you excellent control over your customer data with its broad set of features.

+Here we will describe the key terms that are used in tracardi.
+We will also describe the way of processing the event, through which elements of the system the event passes and what is its result.

-## Features
+## System architecture

-Tracardi allows for:

- * **Customer Data Integration** - You can ingest, aggregate and store customer data from multiple sources in real time at any scale and speed due to elastic search backend.

- * **Customer Data Modelling** -  You can manage data.
-Define rules that will model data delivered from your page and copy it into user profile.
-You can segment customers into custom segments.

- * **User Experience Personalization** - You can personalize user experience with real-time customer segmentation and targeting.

- * **Profile Unification** - You can merge customer data from various sources to single profile.
-Auto de-duplicate customer records.
-Blend customers in one account.

- * **Automation** - TRACARDI is a great framework for creating marketing automation apps.
-You can send your data to other systems easily
+Tracardi is a distributed system that consists of the following components.

+* Database where events are stored.
+Tracardi uses elasticsearch as its backend database.
+* Data processing library
+* RESTful API, GraphQL API - Application Programming Interface
+* GUI - Graphical User interface

+Data processing library is a library that deals with starting Workflow for selected events and transferring them to external systems.
+For the end user, it does not exist alone as such, but in conjunction with the API.

+The GUI is a graphical interface for the end user, it runs in the user's browser.

+Each of the elements of this system (API and GUI and Database) can be run in multiple instances.